What is B2B customer segmentation?

 Segments become actionable lists in CRM and sales engagement tools.
 High-fit, high-intent accounts get routed to top performers.
 Lower-priority segments get scaled treatment.

 Segments only matter if they drive action.
-Push segments into campaigns, sales plays, routing rules, and personalization using platforms like ZoomInfo GTM Workspace and GTM Studio to orchestrate across your revenue tech stack.
+Push segments into campaigns, sales plays, routing rules, and personalization using ZoomInfo, an all-in-one AI GTM Platform, with GTM Workspace for seller execution and GTM Studio for marketers and RevOps to orchestrate across your revenue tech stack.

 Activate segments in these ways: